brownsarahm/python-socialsci/_episodes/13-matplotlib.md

 For a scatter plot we need two sets of data points one for the x values and the other for the y values.

-## Scatter plot

-The scatter plot requires the x and y coordinates of each of the points being plotted.
-To provide this we will generate two series of random data one for the x coordinates and the other for the y coordinates

-We will generate two sets of points and plot them on the same graph.

-We will also add other common features like a title, a legend and labels on the x and y axis.

 ~~~
 # Generate some date for 2 sets of points.